helix-editor/helix/book/src/install.md

 Tree-sitter grammars must be fetched and compiled if not pre-packaged.
 Fetch grammars with `hx --grammar fetch` (requires `git`) and compile them with `hx --grammar build` (requires a C++ compiler).

+These grammars will be fetched and built into the runtime directory that has the highest priority (as discussed above in the build from source instructions).
+The implication of this is that in most cases they will be put in the runtime directory under the user's OS-dependent helix config directory.
+However, if the grammars are instead being fetched and built as part of a cargo build step, then they will be put in the runtime directory within the helix repo.

 ### Installing language servers